 Whether you’re retiring, temporarily relocating or moving to China for good, this guide will walk you through all the most important things you need to know about how your new home will affect your finances.

 One of the biggest financial factors you’ll contend with after you move is exchanging your money from your home country into renminbi, China’s currency.
 While many banks and other services will take care of this for you, it’s fairly common for them to use a marked up exchange rate in order to see a bigger profit on your transaction.
 It’s a good idea to use an online currency converter to check on the real rate, so you can keep an eye on any transaction fees hidden within the exchange rate.
-You can also use Wise to ensure you’re getting the same fair rate you find on Google while also cutting back on transfer fees.
+You can also use Wise to ensure you’re getting the same fair rate you find on Google while also cutting back on transfer fees when sending money to China.

 Money in China is usually written as ¥ or CNY, and isn’t usually called by it’s real name, renminbi.
 It’s more typically referred to as Chinese yuan.
 The list below shows the approximate value of the yuan at the time of writing, compared to a few major currencies: